Information and Forms for the Department

 isss@ksu.edu or 785-532-6448.

-For convenience during this transition time, ISSS will liaison with outside immigration counsel to process H-1B cases.
+ISSS will serve as the liaison with outside immigration counsel to process H-1B cases.
+This support includes coordinating with HR the required LCA postings as well as payment.
 Please reference the beginning steps of the process below:

-The department is also responsible for the filing fees for the H-1B petition. (*Subject to change) These fees are as follows:
+The department is responsible for administraive fees paid to ISSS, legal fees to B&N as well as the H- filing fees for the H-1B petition. (*Subject to change) The USCIS filing fees are as follows:

 *Departments may receive reimbursement for the $460 and $500 fees.
 In order to request reimbursement, you must submit the following information to the Provost's Business Office at prvap@ksu.edu.
 Please note that funds from Foundation accounts cannot be reimbursed.